Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Discussion

 \section{Discussion}

-We studied AFT models combined with DNNs.
-Extensive simulation experiments and application to real datasets demonstrate that DNNs can handle complex nonlinear-nonparametric AFT models effectively.
-In achieving the gain of DNNs, sub-sampling loss with SGD is an effective tool.
-The DeepR-AFT can achieve a higher C-index in a linear mean model, although the MSE is not superior to that of conventional AFT models.
-Nonlinear mean AFT models exhibit the gains of DeepR-AFT, as measured by the C-index and MSE.
-The applications to real datasets show that the non-linear modeling can be required to real datasets since the nonlinear modeling has the higher C-index.
+We studied AFT models combined with a DNN.
+Extensive simulation experiments and application to real datasets demonstrated that the DNN can effectively handle complex non-linear-nonparametric AFT models.
+Sub-sampling loss with the SGD is effective in achieving the gain of the DNN.
+The DeepR-AFT model proposed here can achieve a higher C-index in a linear mean model, although the MSE is not superior to conventional AFT models.
+Non-linear mean AFT models exhibit the relatively robust gains of DeepR-AFT, as measured by the C-index and MSE, whereas the RSF shows some sensitivity to error distribution through good performance.

-Additionally, the simulations with large dimensional covariates demonstrate that the DeepR-AFT can extract useful information for prediction, despite the large number of noisy covariates.
-Regarding the algorithm, a more automated algorithm for the learning rate and others, as well as the finding the more optimal sub-sampling size could be future research directions.
+The applications to real datasets show that non-linear modeling of the mean function is recommended unless a linear trend in the mean function is obvious.
+A sensitivity analysis using PDPs also confirmed the existence of non-linear relationships between some covariates and the mean function, especially for {\it NB-SEQ} and {\it SEER}.
+Additionally, the simulation experiments with large dimensional covariates demonstrated that the DeepR-AFT can extract useful information for prediction, despite the existence of many noisy covariates.

+Some future research directions are as follows.
+A more automated algorithm for tuning the learning rate and other hyper-parameters would be worthy of investigation.
+The current sub-sampling procedure uses simple random sampling.
+Applications of more optimal sub-sampling procedures could lead to better performance in terms of prediction accuracy.
 Clustered failure time data are frequently encountered in biomedical studies.
-Due to the correlated nature of clustered failure times, our proposed DNN methods based on the independence assumption cannot be directly applied.
-The Gehan loss we considered could be extended to accommodate clustered failure time data.
-The Gehan loss based on a marginal model approach with the working independence assumption \citep{jin2006rank} is a promising candidate as the loss function.
-Implementing DNN and a more optimal sub-sampling procedure accounting for the clustered nature increases complexity, which is a natural direction for future research.
+Due to the correlated nature of clustered failure times, our proposed DNN method based on the independence assumption cannot be applied directly.
+However, the Gehan loss considered with our model could be extended to accommodate clustered failure time data.
+Specifically, Gehan loss based on a marginal model approach with the working independence assumption \cite{jin2006rank} is a promising candidate as the loss function.
+Implementing the DNN and a more optimal sub-sampling procedure accounting for the clustered nature increases complexity, which is a natural direction for future research.
+Furthermore, the sorting process in optimization mentioned in Section 3.3 seems promising and valuable and could be further explored in conjunction with DNN.